Policy, Systems, and Environmental Change Health Equity Forum

 Highline College Building 2, S. 240th Street & Pacific Highway S.

 Keynote: Keith Benjamin, Safe Routes to School National Partnership

 Featured Guest: Tukwila Council member De Sean Quinn

 Continental breakfast & light lunch served RSVP Required – Eventbrite – Seating capacity is 50.
 Registration closes August 21.
 For more information please contact our administrative assistant Hayley at firstname.lastname@example.org.

-We’re a group of King County organizations united to create health equity.
+The Healthy King County Coalition is a group of King County organizations united to create health equity.
 We support access to healthy eating, smoke and drug-free environments, and safe places to be active.
-We strive to reduce what are called disparities– wellness differences that are affected by factors like race, ethnicity, and income.
+We strive to reduce what are called disparities: health and wellness differences affected by factors like race, ethnicity, and income.